 We prepared both training and testing datasets for training and evaluating our methods, respectively, by uniformly sampling our research group's library of colonoscopy video sequences.
-We then processed these sampled frames using geodepth2 [15] to predict a dense pixel depth map, which was concatenated to the image to form an RGB-D image.
+We then processed these sampled frames using ColDE [16] to predict a dense pixel depth map, which was concatenated to the image to form an RGB-D image.
 To these we applied scribble annotations (Sec.
 4.2).

 Most frames in both the training and test sets had a small angle between the camera and the longitudinal axis of the colon (known as "down the barrel" frames).
-While this is representative of the population of frames in video sequences that our group can presently successfully reconstruct for blind spot detection [6, 15], it does mean that there are relatively few frames in the training and test sets with a large angle between camera and colon ("en face" frames).
+While this is representative of the population of frames in video sequences that our group can presently successfully reconstruct for blind spot detection [7, 16], it does mean that there are relatively few frames in the training and test sets with a large angle between camera and colon ("en face" frames).
+Examples of both of these types of frames are shown in Fig. 2.